 The fixed components comprise the base salary, fixed allowances and compulsory employer contribution to an employee's Central Provident Fund.

-Variable Cash Components:
+B. Variable Cash Components:

 The variable cash components comprise the Balanced Scorecard Bonus Plan (BSBP) and Economic Value-Added (EVA)-based Incentive Plan (EBIP).

-Balance Scorecard Bonus Plan
+Balanced Scorecard Bonus Plan

-The BSBP is linked to the achievement of annual performance targets for each key management personnel as agreed at the beginning of the financial year with the Board and/or the President & GCEO, as the case may be.
+The BSBP is linked to the achievement of annual performance targets for each key management personnel as agreed at the beginning of the financial year with the Board and/or the GCEO, as the case may be.

-Under the Balanced Scorecard framework, the Group's strategy and goals are translated to performance outcomes comprising both quantitative and qualitative targets in the dimensions of Financial, Execution, Future Growth and Sustainability; these are cascaded down throughout the organisation, thereby creating alignment across the Group.
+Under the Balanced Scorecard framework, the Group's strategy and goals are translated into performance outcomes comprising both quantitative and qualitative targets in the dimensions of Financial, Execution, Future Growth and Sustainability; these are cascaded down throughout the organisation, thereby creating alignment across the Group.

 After the close of each year, the ERCC reviews the Group's achievements against the targets set in the Balanced Scorecard, determines the overall performance taking into consideration qualitative factors such as the quality of earnings, business environment, regulatory landscape and industry trends, and approves a bonus pool that corresponds to the performance achieved.